-IT IS FURTHER ORDERED that, in connection with their compliance with Parts II, III.A., and III.C. of this order, respondents shall obtain initial and biennial assessments and reports ("Assessments") from a qualified, objective, independent third-party professional, using procedures and standards generally accepted in the profession.
-The reporting period for the Assessments shall cover: (1) the first one hundred and eighty (180) days after service of the order for the initial Assessment, and (2) each two (2) year period thereafter for twenty (20) years after service of the order for the biennial Assessments.
+IT IS FURTHER ORDERED that, in connection with their compliance with Parts II and III.A. of this order, respondents, and their officers, agents, representatives, and employees, shall obtain initial and biennial assessments and reports ("Assessments") from a qualified, objective, independent third-party professional using procedures and standards generally accepted in the profession.
+The reporting period for the Assessments shall cover: (A) the first one hundred and eighty (180) days after service of the order for the initial Assessment; and (B) each two (2) year period thereafter for twenty (20) years after service of the order for the biennial Assessments.
 Each Assessment shall:

-A. set forth the specific administrative, technical, and physical safeguards that respondents have implemented and maintained during the reporting period;

-B. explain how such safeguards are appropriate to respondents' size and complexity, the nature and scope of respondents' activities, and the sensitivity of the personal information collected from or about consumers;

-C. explain how the safeguards that have been implemented meet or exceed the protections required by the Parts II, III.A., and III.C. of this order; and

-D. certify that respondents' security program is operating with sufficient effectiveness to provide reasonable assurance that the security, confidentiality, and integrity of personal information is protected and has so operated throughout the reporting period.
+- A. set forth the specific administrative, technical, and physical safeguards that respondent PCL has implemented and maintained during the reporting period; - B. explain how such safeguards are appropriate to respondent PCL's size and complexity, the nature and scope of respondent PCL's activities, and the sensitivity of the personal information collected from or about consumers; - C. explain how the safeguards that have been implemented meet or exceed the protections required by the Safeguards Rule; and - D. certify that respondent PCL's security program is operating with sufficient effectiveness to provide reasonable assurance that the security, confidentiality, and integrity of personal information is protected and, for biennial reports, has so operated throughout the reporting period.

-Each Assessment shall be prepared and completed within sixty (60) days after the end of the reporting period to which the Assessment applies by a person qualified as a Certified Information

-System Security Professional (CISSP) or as a Certified Information Systems Auditor (CISA); a person holding Global Information Assurance Certification (GIAC) from the SysAdmin, Audit, Network, Security (SANS) Institute; or a similarly qualified person or organization approved by the Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, Washington, D.C.
-20580.
+Each Assessment shall be prepared and completed within sixty (60) days after the end of the reporting period to which the Assessment applies by: a person qualified as a Certified Information System Security Professional (CISSP) or as a Certified Information Systems Auditor (CISA); a person holding Global Information Assurance Certification (GIAC) from the SysAdmin, Audit, Network, Security (SANS) Institute; or a similarly qualified person or organization approved by the Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission.

-Respondents shall provide the initial Assessment, as well as all: plans, reports, studies, reviews, audits, audit trails, policies, training materials, and assessments, whether prepared by or on behalf of either respondent, relied upon to prepare such Assessment to the Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, Washington, D.C.
-20580, within ten (10) days after the Assessment has been prepared.
-All subsequent biennial Assessments shall be retained by respondents until the order is terminated and provided to the Associate Director of Enforcement within ten (10) days of request.
+Respondents shall provide the initial Assessment to the Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, Washington, D.C.
+20580, within ten (10) business days after the Assessment has been prepared.
+All subsequent biennial Assessments shall be retained by respondents until three years after completion of the final Assessment and provided to the Associate Director of Enforcement upon request within ten (10) business days after respondents receives such request.

-IT IS FURTHER ORDERED that respondents shall maintain, and upon request make available to the Federal Trade Commission for inspection and copying, a print or electronic copy of each document relating to compliance, including but not limited to:
+IT IS FURTHER ORDERED that respondents shall maintain, and upon request make available to the Federal Trade Commission for inspection and copying, a print or electronic copy of each document relating to compliance, including by not limited to:

-A. for a period of five (5) years: any documents, whether prepared by or on behalf of either respondent, that contradict, qualify, or call into question respondents' compliance with this order; and
+- A. for a period of five (5) years: - 1. any documents, whether prepared by or on behalf of either respondent, that contradict, qualify, or call into question respondents' compliance with this order;